-Trial Court Faculty-Statewide Education Programs
+Trial Court Faculty Costs-Statewide Education Programs

-A total of \$254,580 was expended and/or encumbered to cover lodging, group meals, and travel for pro bono faculty and honoraria for a small number of paid faculty teaching trial court education courses and programs.
+A total of \$299,994 was expended and/or encumbered to cover lodging, group meals, and travel for pro bono faculty and honoraria for a small number of paid faculty teaching trial court education courses and programs.
 The amount needed directly correlates with the amount of statewide, regional, and local trial court programs and products developed and provided.
-Enabling expert judges, court executives, managers, and staff to impart their knowledge and experience by teaching their peers is the core mechanism by which CJER leverages otherwise local resources for the good of all California courts.
-All courts benefit from this resource, and all Californians who rely on the courts benefit from an educated judiciary.
-Faculty members who are asked to serve as volunteers are unlikely to be able to offer their services for statewide benefit if their expenses are not paid by CJER.
+Enabling expert judges, court executives, managers, and staff to impart their knowledge and experience by teaching their peers is the core mechanism by which CJER leverages otherwise local resources for the benefit of all California courts.
+Californians who rely on the courts benefit from an educated judiciary and judicial branch workforce.
+It is unlikely that judges and court staff who are asked to serve as faculty for statewide benefit would be able to volunteer if their expenses were not paid by CJER.